 Polybius (c.
-200–118 BC) was a Greek historian of the Hellenistic Period noted for his work "The Histories", which covers the period of 220–146 BC in detail.
+200–118 BCE) was a Greek historian of the Hellenistic Period noted for his work "The Histories", which covers the period of 220–146 BCE in detail.
 The story of this post (Pol 5.3,4

 Polybius describes how during a certain period Pale (the main city of Paliki) espoused the side of the Aetolians against the Achaeans and was consequently besieged by King Philip the Macedonian.
-In a systematic report of this period Polybius describes Pale as surrounded by the sea, and by precipitous heights on every side, except the one looking towards Zacynthus.
+In his systematic reportage on this period Polybius describes Pale as surrounded by the sea, and by precipitous heights on every side, except the one looking towards Zacynthus.

 He further states that it possessed a fertile territory, in which a considerable quantity of corn was grown.
 The remains of Pale are seen on a small height, about a mile and a half to the north of the modern Lixúri.
 Scarcely anything is left of the ancient city; but the name is still retained in that of Pálio and of Paliki, the former being the name of the plain around the ruins of the city, and the latter that of the whole peninsula.
 (Leake, Northern Greece, vol. iii. p.
 64., Dictionary of Greek and Roman Geography, William Smith, LLD